Computational Engineering and Science for Safety and Environmental Problems

 The mechanical behavior of soils is complex and significantly related to intergranular water flow.
 Hence, for example, sophisticated constitutive modelling of soils and fully coupled analysis of the solid and water phases have been conducted in the field of soil mechanics and geotechnical engineering.
 Presentations of numerical approaches oriented toward geomechanics are welcomed.
 The mini-symposium discusses numerical treatment for the soil behavior, such as large deformation and elasto-plasticity of soils, dynamic or seismic response of soil structures, and soil-fluid interaction.

-Ryuji Shioya* (Toyo University, Japan), Gabriel Wittum(Goethe University Frankfurt, Germany), Moon Ki Kim (Sungkyunkwan University, Korea), Masao Ogino (Daido University, Japan)
+Ryuji Shioya* (Toyo University), Gabriel Wittum(Goethe University Frankfurt), Moon Ki Kim (Sungkyunkwan University), Masao Ogino (Daido University)

 Efficient computational solution of high fidelity large-scale problems in computational science and engineering is still a major challenge.